digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-12-21-2017-a-year-of-campaigning-for-digital-rights.md

 Many interactions we have in the digital world are being collected and stored by our communications providers, all without adequate safeguards.
 This program requires no warrants, has very little oversight and has received condemnation from human rights experts worldwide.

-That’s why we called upon Australian citizens to educate themselves about the scale of this surveillance and take precautions accordingly.
-If the government wants to surveil its citizens, then we’ll do everything in our power to equip people to circumvent that surveillance.
+That's why we called upon Australian citizens to educate themselves about the scale of this surveillance and take precautions accordingly.
+If the government wants to surveil its citizens, then we'll do everything in our power to equip people to circumvent that surveillance.

 Read more about Get a VPN Day on [ABC World Today,][3] [VICE,][4] [The Guardian,][5] [The Age,][6]and [Junkee.][7]

 **Intelligence sharing operations &#8211; who is watching the watchers?**